lukasmasuch/streamlit-pydantic/README.md

         st.json(data.model_dump())
     ```

-2. Run the streamlit server on the python script: `streamlit run my_script.py`
+2. Run the Streamlit server on the Python script: `streamlit run my_script.py`

 3. You can find additional examples in the [examples](#examples) section below.